zoobc/zoobc-explorer-api/README.md

-    ├   └── services          # Containing class files for the service controllers ├── config                # Configuration application, graphql and doc api ├── docs                  # The screnshoot, doc api and json format import insomnia ├── grapqhl               # Directory a query language for API ├   ├── resovers          # Containing files for the resolver ├   └── schema            # Schema models
+    ├   └── services          # Containing class files for the service controllers ├── config                # Configuration application, graphql and doc api ├── docs                  # The screnshoot, doc api and json format import insomnia ├── graphql               # Directory a query language for API ├   ├── resolvers          # Containing files for the resolver ├   └── schema            # Schema models
     ├── html                  # Base template to generate api documentation tools using swagger ├── logs                  # Log files
-    ├── models                # Structure of tables and properties ├── scheduler             # Contain files for scheduler ├── schema                # Directory for proto
-    ├   ├── google            # Directory for api
-    ├       ├── api           # Containing class files for the api files ├   ├── model             # Containing models for grpc
-    ├   └── service           # Containing class files for the grpc service ├── server                # Configuration base files for RestAPI and GraphQL └── utils                 # Functions that are provided application
+    ├── models                # Structure of tables and properties ├── server                # Configuration base files for RestAPI and GraphQL └── utils                 # Functions that are provided application